 Like many things in Naples, even Friarielli are caloric due to the amount of oil you use to cook them.
 A typical dish is Salsiccia & Friarielli which is Friarielli together with sausages.
 You can ask for this type of combination for your pizza and trust us, it’s the best one you can try in Naples.

 Best street food in Naples, Italy

 Hungry eh?
 Well, save some space as now we’re going through the best street food in Naples!
-The first on the top of our list is the famous “Frittatina” which you can find in any “Friggitoria” (Fried snack shops) in the historical city centre of Naples.
+The first on the top of our list is the famous “Frittatina” which you can find in any “Friggitoria” (Fried snack shops) in the historic city centre of Naples.

 Inside of this heaven frittatina, you have fried pasta, bechamel sauce and peas.
 It’s the perfect snack for a mid-morning or mid-afternoon aperitif and it will cost you only €1.
 Yes, just a euro of pure happiness.